Skip to content

 Best Practices

-2. Use FusionProxyCodeKeeper: It includes all subsystems (Commander, RPC, Fusion).
-Only create a custom code keeper if you need to add application-specific types.
+2. Use FusionProxyCodeKeeperExtension: It includes all subsystems (Commander, RPC, Fusion).
+Only create a custom extension if you need to add application-specific types.

 3. Test in AOT mode: Run dotnet publish -c Release and test the AOT binary regularly during development to catch trimming issues early.